YOUTH PIANO COMPETITION

 For compositions written after 1960 participants must provide the Judges with the original music score (no photocopies).

-All the Jury decisions are final.
+All the decisions of the judges are FINAL.

 ALL CATEGORIES I, II, III PLACES - TROPHY and CERTIFICATE